-The Brisbane Tritons LGBTI water polo team were proud to march in their very first Sydney Mardi Gras Parade on the weekend.
+The Brisbane Tritons LGBTI water polo team marched in their first Sydney Mardi Gras Parade on the weekend.

-“It’s been such a massive year with so many highlights for the Brisbane Tritons and travelling to Mardi Gras is another one,” Brisbane Tritons president Jeremy Archer said.
+“It’s been such a massive year with so many highlights for the Brisbane Tritons and travelling to Mardi Gras is another one.

-“For me it was great to see the team get into the Mardi Gras spirit and help spread the message of equality and really demonstrate that sport is for everyone.
-Thanks to Doughnut Time for also helping us spread that message.”
+“For me, it was great to see the team get into the Mardi Gras spirit and help spread the message of equality and really demonstrate that sport is for everyone.”

-The Tritons were among the 12,000 participants who took part in the 39th annual Sydney Gay and Lesbian Mardi Gras Parade on Saturday night, and organisers estimated 250,000 spectators lined the streets to cheer them on.
+The Tritons were among the 12,000 participants who took part in the 39th annual Sydney Gay and Lesbian Mardi Gras Parade on Saturday night.
+Organisers estimated 250,000 spectators lined the streets to cheer them on.

 “While we celebrated our wonderfully colourful community, we also had a number of floats dedicated to important issues.